 Prices vary widely.
 While the celebrity “surgeons-to-the-stars” command fees comparable to the highest found in the US, dozens of excellent, lesser-known clinics serve patients from all regions and income brackets.

-Brazil welcomes most of its 50,000+ medical travelers from neighboring countries (such a Ecuador, Bolivia and Uruguay) seeking access to Brazil’s more robust healthcare system.
-Patients also arrive from relatively nearby Western and Southern Africa nations such as Nigeria and Angola.
+Brazil welcomes most of its 55,000+ medical travelers from neighboring countries (such a Ecuador, Bolivia and Uruguay) seeking access to Brazil’s more robust healthcare system.
+Patients also arrive from relatively nearby Angola, where Portuguese is the predominant language.

 Brazil is home to the internationally revered Ivo Pitanguy, the world’s most renowned plastic surgeon.
 The clinic and institute bearing his name were established in 1963, and more than 4,000 surgeons have visited there for training, workshops, and continuing education.
-Pitanguy and his protégés have set the high international standards for cosmetic and aesthetic surgery, now recently challenged by competing clinics and doctors in Korea, Thailand and Costa Rica.
+While this icon of cosmetic surgery passed away in August, 2016, the clinic's staff of 70 continue to set the high international standards for cosmetic and aesthetic surgery, although recently challenged by competing clinics and doctors in Korea, Thailand and Costa Rica.

 For North Americans and Asians, travel times are long and often involve multiple hops.
 Brazil’s two principal medical travel destinations—Rio and Sao Paulo—are sprawling urban giants with legendary traffic snarls.
 Crime is a concern—25% of Sao Paulo’s luxury cars are customized bullet-proofed.
 Thus, patients traveling to these areas should insist upon door-to-door hospitality from their selected facility.

-Prices vary widely, and travelers will find cosmetic surgery in Brazil to be generally more expensive than in Mexico, Costa Rica or Southeast Asia.
-The best-known treatment centers cater to high-profile clients, driving prices to nearly US levels.
-Thus, when considering Brazil, savings will likely take a backseat to a vacation or retreat.
+Prices vary widely, and travelers will find medical treatment in Brazil to be generally more expensive than in Mexico, Costa Rica or Southeast Asia.
+The best-known medical centers cater to high-profile clients, driving prices to nearly US levels.
+Thus, when considering Brazil, savings will likely take a backseat to a vacation or a celebrity physician.